 A Premier Alcohol Home Detox

-Executive Home Detox is a leader in the supervised outpatient detox of individuals going through alcohol or drug withdrawal.
+Executive Home Detox is a leader in the supervised outpatient detox of individuals going through alcohol withdrawal.
 We work with you in your home to provide a safe, physician-supervised withdrawal and implement sustainable practices to give you your life back, alcohol free.
 The Alcohol Home Detox provides ultimate levels of privacy.
-If you’re searching for answers on how to detox from alcohol at home or how to help someone detox from alcohol at home safely and discretely, Executive Home Detox is your trusted & confidential source.
+If you’re searching for answers on how to detox from alcohol at home or how to help someone detox from alcohol at home safely and discretely, for fifteen years Executive Home Detox has been your trusted & confidential source.

 Detox Safely at Home: Treatment Services for Alcohol Dependence

 Alcohol dependence is a serious, but treatable, medical condition.
 Alcoholism and alcohol dependence are typically traced to a client’s genetic predisposition, social environment, or emotional state.
 No matter the cause, an expert clinical nurse will supervise a safe medical home detox.
 The nurse will assess vital signs, blood pressure, pulse, respiration, and temperature.
 A withdrawal scale, the Clinical Institute Withdrawal Scale of Alcohol (CIWA Scale) is utilized for withdrawal assessment.
 Re-assessment of your home detox treatment will be performed as often as is necessary to ensure a stable and successful recovery.

-Yes, Alcohol home detox is safe when it is medically supervised by a qualified prescriber and a qualified detox nurse, one who is available to assess the client on an ongoing basis.
+Alcohol dependence and the detox process is a serious medical concern.
+EHD makes Alcohol home detox as safe as possible.
+The process is medically supervised by a qualified prescriber and a qualified detox nurse, one who is available to assess the client on an ongoing basis.
 The reputable publication American Family Physician published an article titled “Outpatient Detoxification of the Addicted or Alcoholic Patient” supporting outpatient detoxification.
 EHD also published its own article on the subject titled: Is Alcohol Home Detox Safe?
 Read it here.

 Alcohol Withdrawal Symptoms during Detox